sarosijbose/TSCLite/README.md

 cd TSCLite\code
 jupyter notebook TSC_without_OpenVINO.ipynb
 ```
+## Model Performance:-
+Reduced the number of training epochs to achieve standard results, I repeatedly redisgned and tweaked the model until I attained the optimum results.
+Here's the loss and accuracy plotted against the number of epochs.

 ## Hardware used:-
 The project was carried out with the following system specifications,
 OS: Windows 10 64 bit Home.